Jammy2211/PyAutoLens/README.md

 $ pip install autolens
 ```

+Known issues with the installation can be found in the file [INSTALL.notes](https://github.com/Jammy2211/PyAutoLens/blob/master/INSTALL.notes)

 ## Python Example

 With PyAutoLens, you can begin modeling a lens in just a couple of minutes.
 The example below demonstrates a simple analysis which fits a lens galaxy's light, mass and a source galaxy.